micmejia/bible-dump/NKJV/Judges/Judg 20.md

 So all the men of Israel rose from their place and put themselves in battle array at Baal Tamar.
 Then Israel's men in ambush burst forth from their position in the plain of Geba.

 ###### 34
 And ten thousand select men from all Israel came against Gibeah, and the battle was fierce.
-But [^d]_the Benjamites_ did not know that disaster _was_ upon them.
+But _the Benjamites_ did not know that disaster _was_ upon them.

 ###### 35
-The Lord [^e]defeated Benjamin before Israel.
+The Lord defeated Benjamin before Israel.
 And the children of Israel destroyed that day twenty-five thousand one hundred Benjamites; all these drew the sword.

 ###### 36
 So the children of Benjamin saw that they were defeated.
 The men of Israel had given ground to the Benjamites, because they relied on the men in ambush whom they had set against Gibeah.